 The Woodsley and Holt Park Local Care Partnership covers the geographical area that includes Hyde Park, Woodhouse, Little London, Headingly, West Park, Ireland Wood and Holt Park.
 It also takes in parts of Bramley and Kirkstall.

-If you provide health and wellbeing support in our area you are very welcome to come along, share what you do and look at how we can work with one another to support people in our local area.
+If you provide health and wellbeing support in our area, you are very welcome to come along, share what you do and look at how we can work with one another to support people in our local area.

 How to get involved

-As a relatively new partnership, we are keen to include more partners across the patch, in particular those who can support our current priorities, and community groups.
-If you would like more information or to join us, please contact firstname.lastname@example.org
+We are keen to include more partners across the patch, in particular those who can support our current priorities and community groups.
+If you would like more information or to join us, please contact firstname.lastname@example.org.